CAAPIM/iOS-MAS-SDK/README.md

 ## How Do I Contribute?

-We want to make contributing to this project as easy and transparent as possible.
-Please refer to the [Contribution Guidelines][contributing].
+Contribution are welcome and much appreciated.
+Please refer to the [Contribution Guidelines][contributing] to learn more about this process.

 ## License